 Through three calls, the Board has approved \$3.1 million to improve 122 city-initiated improvement projects at the busiest OCTA transit stops.
 The program is designed to ease transfers between bus lines and provide improvements such as the installation of bus benches or seating, shelters, improved lighting, and other passenger-related amenities.
-To date, construction for 49 improvements has been completed, ten improvements are anticipated to be completed by summer 2022, 53 improvements are in various stages of implementation, and ten improvements have been cancelled by the awarded agency.
+To date, construction for 49 improvements has been completed, 63 are in various stages of implementation, and ten have been cancelled by the awarded agency.
 For more details, see the program updates on page 33.